 Now, that’s the order in which the systems in Healthcare application should be tested.

-The above-mentioned information should give us enough momentum to get into “How to test” the healthcare applications, which will be dealt with in the next 2nd part of this article.
+The above-mentioned information should give us enough momentum to get into “How to test” the healthcare applications, which will be dealt with the 2nd part of this article.

 About the Author: This is a guest post by Vairavan R M. Author is having good experience in testing Health Care Applications and leading a team in a multinational corporation.

 In the meantime, if you have any question or comments or need any help in understanding the Health Care domain better, please let me know.
 Stay tuned for the next article in the series.